 In 1998, it was the combination of two companies, Belarusian and American, which started to gain significant momentum in the optics industry.
 Then by the end of the following year, the company was producing modern spotting scopes and binoculars that were selling well in Europe and the United States.
 In 1999, the company started making their first night vision devices.
 The strategy was clear then as it is now; to invest in the people and technology to create the most advanced optical systems in the world.
 Following this philosophy, many accomplishments were made in a short period.

-The team of engineers that would give life to Pulsar start work in Lisa, Belarus, one of the centers of advanced optics research and production for the Soviet Union.
+The team of engineers that would give life to Pulsar start work in Lida, Belarus, one of the centers of advanced optics research and production for the Soviet Union.

 The effort goes international when efforts are combined with an American team from Mansfield, Texas.

 The innovation in night vision continues with the introduction of generation 1 night vision riflescope.
-Another innovation was a night vision riflescope that utilized a titanium housing, a first for non-military applicaitons.
+Another innovation was a night vision riflescope that utilized a titanium housing, a first for non-military applications.

 Production of generation 2 and generation 3 starts in Mansfield, Texas.
 The night vision riflescopes get a technical boost when they were modified to utilize generation 2 and generation 3 night vision intensifier tubes that were developed for the military.
 This not only significantly enhanced the detection range of the products, but meant the performance was on the same level of devices used by the military.